Foreign policy of the Obama administration: Israel

 Israel announced it was pushing ahead with building 1,600 new homes in a Jewish area in East Jerusalem in March 2010, as Vice-president Joe Biden was visiting.
 It was described as "one of the most serious rows between the two allies in recent decades".
 Secretary of State Clinton said Israel's move was "deeply negative" for US-Israeli relations.
 However Obama was the first United States president to supply Israel with modern bunker buster bombs.
 And under Obama, United States Foreign Military Financing for Israel increased to $3 billion for the first time in history.
 Obama pledged support for Israeli military superiority in the region and described his allegiance with Israel as being "sacrosanct".
 Under President Obama, the United States increased aid for Israel's Iron Dome.

 In February 2011, the administration vetoed a U.N. resolution declaring Israeli settlements in the West Bank illegal.
 On September 20, 2011, President Obama declared that the U.S. would veto a Palestinian application for statehood at the United Nations, asserting that "there can be no shortcut to peace".

 In 2014 Obama said that only a two-state solution could ensure Israel's future as a Jewish-majority democracy.
 Ehud Barak described Obama's support for Israel as being unparalleled and the most supportive in history, stating that Obama had done "more than anything that I can remember in the past" and that Obama's support is "extremely deep and profound".

+In September 2016, following ten months of negotiations, the United States and Israel agreed to a 10-year Memorandum of Understanding, providing $38 billion in military aid to Israel across the period of FY2019-FY2028 ($3.8 billion per year), making it the largest aid package in US history.

 On December 23, 2016, the United States, under the Obama administration, abstained from United Nations Security Council Resolution 2334, effectively allowing it to pass.
 On December 28, U.S. Secretary of State John Kerry strongly criticized Israel and its settlement policies in a speech.
 Israeli Prime Minister Benjamin Netanyahu strongly criticized the administration's actions, and the Israeli government withdrew its annual dues from the organization, which totaled $6 million in United States dollars, on January 6, 2017.
 On January 5, 2017, the United States House of Representatives voted 342–80 to condemn the UN Resolution.